The First Third is a new think tank by, and for, the generation growing up now.

 The First Third came about as the response to two different generational perspectives on the world.
-Joe’s anger and bewilderment as he saw young people so causally ‘“fed to the wolves”of social media and vape companies while governments seemed too powerless or captured by business to stand up for them and Hilary’s frustration that her 30 years of activism alongside so many others on responsible business and innovation has had so little impact on the design and introduction of AI.
+Joe’s anger and bewilderment as he saw young people so causally ‘“fed to the wolves”of social media and vape companies while governments seemed too powerless or captured by business to stand up for them and Hilary’s frustration that her 30 years of activism alongside so many others on responsible business and innovation has had so little impact on business and particularly the design and introduction of AI.

 Our work